Bio-inspired decision making in robot swarms under biases: Methods

 The robot behaviour during the exploration phase is different in the synergistic and antagonistic cases.
-In the synergistic case, a robot committed to an option reads Kilogrid messages to keep track of the number of cells encountered, denoted by $T_c$, and the number of cells visited that share the same colour as its opinion $i$, represented by $C_i$.
+In the synergistic case, a robot committed to option $i$ reads Kilogrid messages to track the total number of cells encountered, denoted by $T_c$, and the number of visited cells whose colour matches its opinion, denoted by $C_i$.
 The robot ensures that each cell is counted only once by using the cell's ID.
-At the end of the exploration cycle, the robot estimates the quality, indicated by $q_i= C_i/T_c$.
-The values $T_c$ and $C_i$ represent the counts obtained during a single exploration cycle and are reset before entering the dissemination state.
-If the robot never visits a cell corresponding to $i$, it sets the estimated quality to $q_i=0$.
-In the antagonistic case, the robot makes an immediate quality estimate $q_i$ as soon as it visits one cell with the same colour as its opinion $i$.
+At the end of the exploration cycle, the robot estimates the option quality as $q_i= C_i/T_c$.
+The values of $T_c$ and $C_i$ are specific to a single exploration cycle and are reset before entering the dissemination state.
+If the robot does not visit any cell corresponding to option $i$, it sets the estimated quality to $q_i=0$.
+In the antagonistic case, the robot immediately estimates $q_i$ upon visiting a cell whose colour matches its opinion $i$.
 The quality estimate communicated by the cell is sampled from a normal distribution $\mathcal{N}(q_i, \sigma)$, where $q_i$ is the nominal quality value, either $q_a$ or $q_b$, and $\sigma$ is the sampling noise.
-The $\sigma$ value is set by computing the standard deviation of the noisy quality estimates the robots obtain from the Kilogrid, relative to the nominal quality values.
-To keep the two cases as comparable as possible, the average length of the exploration phase is kept the same for both the synergistic and antagonistic cases.
-Based on $q_i$, the robot calculates the dissemination time using an exponential distribution with $\lambda^{-1}_d$ = $q_i t_d$, where $t_d$ denotes the average number of control cycles in dissemination when $q_i$ equals 1, and is equal to 1\,300 in our setup.
-This value corresponds to a $\lambda^{-1}_d$ of approximately 40 seconds.
-Uncommitted robots move randomly in the environment for an average of $t_u=1\,000$ control cycles (approximately 30 seconds) without making any quality estimate or sending any message.
-Then, they move to the polling or self-sourcing phase.
+The value of $\sigma$ is set by computing the standard deviation of the noisy quality estimates the robots obtain from the Kilogrid, relative to the nominal quality values (Figure~\ref{fig:robot-fsm}D).
+To keep the two cases as comparable as possible, the mean duration of the exploration phase is the same in both the synergistic and antagonistic cases.
+Based on $q_i$, the robot determines the dissemination time using an exponential distribution with mean $\lambda^{-1}_d = q_i t_d$, where $t_d$ denotes the average number of control cycles spent in dissemination when $q_i=1$, and is set to 1\,300 in our setup.
+This value corresponds to a mean dissemination time of approximately 40 seconds.
+Uncommitted robots move randomly through the environment for an average of $t_u=1\,000$ control cycles (approximately 30 seconds), during which they neither estimate quality nor transmit messages.
+Then, they transition to the polling or self-sourcing phase.